hoodoer/JS-Tap/README.md

 The clients list can be sorted by time (first seen, last update received) and the list can be filtered to only show the "starred" clients.

-Each client has an 'x' button.
+Each client has an 'x' button (near the star button).
 This allows you to delete the session for that client, if they're sending junk or useless data, you can prevent that client from submitting future data.

 When the JS-Tap payload starts, it retrieves a session from the JS-Tap server.
-If you want to stop new client sessions from being issues, select **App Settings** at the top and you can disable new client sessions.
+If you want to stop all new client sessions from being issues, select **App Settings** at the top and you can disable new client sessions.

 Each client has a "notes" feature.
 If you find juicy information for that particular client (credentials, API tokens, etc) you can add it to the client notes.
 After you've reviewed all your clients and made you notes, the **View All Notes** feature at the top allows you to export all notes from all clients at once.

 The events list can be filtered by event type if you're trying to focus on something specific, like screenshots.
 Note that the events/loot list does _not_ automatically update (the clients list does).
-If you want to load the latest events for the client you need to select them again.
+If you want to load the latest events for the client you need to select the client again on the left.

 ## Tools